haiwen/seafile-docs/deploy/deploy_with_apache.md

 There are two components in Seafile server, Seahub and FileServer.
 FileServer only servers for raw file uploading/downloading, it listens on 8082.
 Seahub that serving all the other pages, is still listen on 8000.
 But under https, Seahub should listen as in fastcgi mode on 8000 (run as ./seahub.sh start-fastcgi).
 And as in fastcgi mode, when you visit  http://domain:8000 directly, it should return an error page.

-When a user visit https://example.com/home/my/, Apache receives this request and sends it to Seahub via fastcgi.
-This is controlled by the following config items:
+When a user visit https://example.com/home/my/, Apache receives this request and sends it to Seahub via fastcgi (or ProxyPass).
+This is controlled by the following config items in Apache 2.2

     #
     # seahub